-I was seven.
+I was eight.

 My mum never told me what to do with money, she taught me how to think about it.

 I don’t remember her commenting on the stuff I bought.
 She never told me that something was a waste or that I should have saved my money instead.
-The point wasn’t what I was spending my money on, the point was that is was my money.
+The point wasn’t what I was spending my money on, the point was that it was my money.